CompuTec/computec-docs/docs/wms/administrator-guide/upgrade.md

 This document provides information on upgrading the WMS application to a newer version.

 :::danger
-    It is required to uninstall the CompuTec WMS Server manually (in Programs and Features functionality in Windows) before installing the CompuTec WMS 2.0 version.
+    It is required to uninstall the CompuTec WMS Server manually (in Programs and Features functionality in Windows) before installing the new CompuTec WMS version.
 :::

 ---